 “How do I turn down that kind of money?” my son asked me with a pained look on his face.

-This 17-year-old kid had a huge decision to make.
+Several years ago, this 17-year-old kid had a huge decision to make.
 He was offered a large scholarship to a prestigious university – but it was a school he hadn’t liked after several visits, and it didn’t offer the major that he’s passionate about.

 On the flip side, he was accepted into another university that is ranked No. 1 in the country for his desired major.
 It’s in a part of the country that he loves, and he liked the students and professors he met there…

 “Every time I’ve made a decision that was based solely on money, it has been the wrong decision,” I explained.

 When I graduated college, I had two job offers.
 One was at a company where I would have fit in well, and the people I would have worked with genuinely seemed excited to have me work there.

 The second was at an artsy company in Greenwich Village, New York, and it was filled with people who took themselves very seriously.

 The company just needed a warm body to fill the position – but it paid more.
 So I took the second option.